evernote/optconfig/README.rst

 If the user passes the ``--version`` or ``--help`` options, Optconfig satisfies these (by printing the *program* version or help) and exits.

+The program help is found by looking at the source file for the command being invoked (the Ruby version understands gem wrappers for this), and scans that file for a **SYNOPSIS** section.
+This section can be included as POD (in every language) or in that language's native inline documentation format (rdoc or rST for Ruby and Python, respectively).

 Object Methods
 ~~~~~~~~~~~~~~